featherbear/expo-nfc-react-native/README.md

 [Expo] is a framework for React Native which provides a set of tools and services to allow us to develop React Native applications.
 Unfortunately, it does support third-party React Native Modules, meaning that you would have to forego using [Expo] if you want to use these third-party modules... usually.

 The `create-expo-native-app` npx template provides a set of scripts that allow us to use both React Native Modules and [Expo] at the same time!
-By creating stubs/mocks, we can make the Babel transpiler use different pieces of code depending on whether the application is running in Native mode, or with Expo.
+By creating stub files, we can make the Babel transpiler use different pieces of code depending on whether the application is running in Native mode, or with Expo.

-When running on Expo mode, these stubs/mocks will emulate the behaviour of the React Native Module.
+When running on Expo mode, these stubs will emulate the behaviour of the React Native Module.
 When running on Native mode, the actual React Native Module will be used.

-# Installation and Development

-> These instructions are for the Android environment.
+# Getting Started

+You can have a look at the documented steps that I made [here](./INITIAL.md)

+This repository was developed with the Android environment in mind.
 For iOS, please look at the original [article](https://codersera.com/blog/running-expo-react-native-together/).

 When running in native / "ejected mode", the platform-specific builds will need to be installed (i.e. X Code and/or Android Studio).
 For Android, this means we will have to set up `adb`, `gradle`, etc...

 Adding in new libraries would require you to rebuild the application in Android Studio, and deploy them onto your device / emulated device.
-Actual application development is however is still performed as usual (Metro bundler)
+Actual application development (your React code) is however is still performed as usual (automatic packaging with the Metro bundler)

-> The following instructions are based off a newly created `create-expo-native-app` template.

-## Set up the Android environment

-* Delete `android/local.properties`
-* Git ignore `android/local.properties`
-* `npm install`
-* `npm run init`
-* Remove `app.json` from the git index
-* `cd android && ./gradlew installDebug`
-* _Open the `android` folder in Android Studio_
-* _Check that `npm run android-native` works_
-* _Check that `npm run android-expo` works_

-## Install the native NFC module

-* `npm install featherbear/react-native-mifare-classic-wrapper`
-* `react-native link react-native-nfc-manager`
-* `npm install jetifier`
-* `npx jetifier`
-* Enable Jetifier and AndroidX in `android/gradle.properties`
-* _Rebuild the application in Android Studio_

-## Stub/Mock File
+## Stub File

-* TODO!
+A stub version can be written to emulate/handle a native module's functionality.
+Whilst native modules won't work in Expo, you will still be able to develop your application using Expo; with emulated module functionality.

+Have a look at the `stubs/MifareClassicWrapperStub.js` and `babel.config.js` file for an example of how to set this up.